jagadees41/newrectjs-application/INSTRUCTIONS.md

 ### further help

-If you'd like to see the differences between the first and second steps, change the repo to one of the branches, then use the `Compare` link found directly below the `Clone or download` green button.
+If you'd like to see the differences between the first and second steps, change the repo to one of the branches, then use the `Compare` link found directly below the `Clone or download` green.

 *Example:*  https://github.com/mzabriskie/react-example/compare/mjs/00-start...mjs/01-user